George Ward (luthier): Apprenticeship and early career: 1729–1740

+Perry connection and later career: 1740–1769

-Some time between 1740 and 1750, Ward moved to Lee's Lane, Astor's Quay.
-It has been proposed that Ward may have taken on a young Thomas Perry as an apprentice because of the similarities between the style of their instruments.
-Perry also began his career as a luthier at Christ Church Yard and used to brand his instruments 'PERRY/DUBLIN' at the back below the button, a trait that he likely inherited from Ward.
-In 1764, Ward moved to Anglesea Street, where he remained and worked until his death in 1769.
-It has been suggested that Perry may have succeeded Ward at the same address in Anglesea Street, since he appears to have moved there about the same time as Ward's death, adding to the possibility that Perry was a former pupil of his.
+Some time between 1740 and 1750, Ward moved to Lee's Lane, Aston Quay.
+It has been proposed that Ward may have taken on a young Thomas Perry as an apprentice around 1752 due to the similarity of Perry's early instruments.
+Perry also began his career as a luthier at Christchurch Yard and used to brand his instruments 'PERRY/DUBLIN' at the back below the button, a trait that he likely inherited from Ward.
+Perry would go on to become one of the most prolific Irish luthiers and later set up a thriving workshop where numerous Irish and international luthiers would learn their trade.
+Sometime around 1760, Ward moved his business to Anglesea Street.
+It is likely that he worked at this address with his brother, John, as there is an Irish harp that bears the brand 'John Ward / Anglesea Street / Dublin 1761'.
+Ward remained and worked at this address until his death in 1769.
+It has been suggested that Perry may have succeeded Ward at the same address in Anglesea Street, since he appears to have moved to this address about the same time as Ward's death, adding to the possibility that Perry was a former pupil of his.

+Style and technique

 It is considered that Ward developed his own original style of violin making.
 It is uncertain whether he inherited some of these unique traits directly from his teacher or developed them over time.
 The link between Ward's style and Perry's earlier instruments also suggests that Ward had his own unique style, which Perry supposedly adopted as his student.
-Ward's instruments have also been said to have close similarities to the Stradivarius model It is not known if he ever had the chance to study directly from an original Stradivarius or if he also adopted such traits from his teacher.
-In terms of his workmanship, Ward has been described by Rev. Morris and Henley as an "artist" and "maker of undoubted ability".
+Ward's instruments have also been said to have close similarities to the Stradivari model.
+It is not known if he ever had the chance to study directly from an original Stradivarius or if he also adopted such traits from his teacher.
+In terms of his workmanship, Ward has been described by Rev. Morris as an "artist" and by Henley as a "maker of undoubted ability".
 Ward's surviving instruments have been described by Henley as having "very handsome wood and beautiful varnish" and as being "quite superior" to those of Perry.
 As well as branding his instruments in the usual manner with his name and place, Ward also branded them with a crowned harp on the button.

 Extant instruments

 It is not known how many instruments Ward produced in his lifetime.
 Some of them still survive today and occasionally come up for sale or auction, others are housed as part of collections and exhibits.
 One of Ward's finest violins was acquired by the National Museum of Ireland in 1891 and is preserved as part of a collection of musical instruments by Irish makers.
-The collection also includes instruments Perry, Molyneux, Delany and Mackintosh.
+The collection also includes instruments by Perry, Molineux, Delany and Mackintosh.

 Some of Ward's extant instruments: